 The Nominating Process

 All applicants are required to submit two abstracts:

-The winner of the Kreidl Award will be asked to present his/her lecture at a special Awards Session at the 2018 GOMD meeting.
+- Submit an extended abstract of the same title, (2,000 words maximum plus figures and tables) to the GOMD Division Chair Irene Peterson for evaluation by the Kreidl Award Committee.
+Note that the extended abstract (and faculty advisor letter) is required for consideration of the nominee by the Kreidl Award Committee.
+The winner of the Kreidl Award will be asked to present his/her lecture at a special Awards Session at the 2024 GOMD meeting.
 The presentation may be co-authored by a faculty advisor but the technical work must be conducted by the student.
 The winning presentation will be given by the student only.

-Attendance at the GOMD meeting to present the Kreidl lecture is a requirement, so only those who can attend the meeting should apply.
+Attendance at the 2024 GOMD meeting to present the Kreidl lecture is a requirement, so only those who can attend the meeting should apply.

-Nominations should be sent electronically to:
+Nominations should be sent electronically by January 21 to: